Support is growing to invoke a rarely used Constitutional provision to try to force Trump from power.

 Under Section 4, Trump could be removed from office and replaced by Vice-president Mike Pence, who would serve out the remainder of his term.

 Like full impeachment, it’s never actually happened, of course.
-When the 25th amendment passed a half century ago — in the aftermath of the assassination of JFK — its framers were largely thinking about what to in the event of the president’s death — or his incapacitation by way of physical illness.
+When the 25th amendment passed a half century ago — in the aftermath of the assassination of JFK — its framers were largely thinking about what to do in the event of the president’s death — or his incapacitation by way of physical illness.

-Illness, in short, is in the eye of the beholder, and if sufficient numbers of a president’s cabinet, in addition to his VP, become convinced that the president is too erratic, unstable or dangerous to leave in the White House, they can notify Congress of their finding, beginning the process of removal.
+“Illness,” in short, is in the eye of the beholder, and if sufficient numbers of a president’s cabinet, in addition to his VP, become convinced that the president is too erratic, unstable or dangerous to leave in the White House, they can notify Congress of their finding, beginning the process of removal.

 But the bar is high.
 Fully two thirds of both the House and Senate would have to vote to have the president removed.
 If the president survives that vote, he continues to serve out his term.
+And there the matter rests.

 Given these stipulations, is it realistic to expect Trump to be removed via the 25th amendment?
 Some independent political analysts like Ross Douthat of the New York Times think that it is, citing a growing number of incidents involving Trump that they believe genuinely call into question his mental state.
 And the complaints do not just involve Democrats, or Trump’s traditional antagonists in the media.